Princess Isabelle of Orléans-Braganza: Later life

 Henri became pretender to the throne of France upon the death of his father, the Duke of Guise, in 1940.
 In 1947, Henri and Isabel's family took up residence at the Quinta do Anjinho, an estate in Sintra, on the Portuguese Riviera.
 In 1950, the law of banishment was repealed and the family moved to Paris.
+With five of their children they took part in the ship tour organized by King Paul of Greece and Queen Frederica in 1954, which became known as the "Cruise of the Kings" and was attended by over 100 royals from all over Europe.

-Princess Isabelle, called Madame, and her husband used the French Royal coat of arms.
+Isabelle, called Madame, and her husband used the French Royal coat of arms.
 She survived her late husband by four years.